allexindir/fewshot-classifier/README.md

 # CSE 144 Final Project: Few-Shot Image Classification

 100-class image classification with only ~10 training images per class.
-Uses a frozen DINOv3 ViT-L/16 backbone with a lightweight trainable head, LoRA adaptation on the last transformer blocks, heavy data augmentation, and test-time augmentation (TTA) ensembled with SIGLIP2 with an MLP head.
+Uses a frozen DINOv3 ViT-L/16 backbone with a lightweight trainable head, LoRA adaptation on the last transformer blocks, ensembled with SIGLIP2 with an MLP head, heavy data augmentation, and test-time augmentation (TTA).

 ## Results